 COUN 7340.
 Clinical Hypnosis Applications.
 3 Hours.

-This course is designed to prepare doctoral students to apply clinical hypnosis in counseling, which includes using hypnotic inductions for psychological, educational, medical, and dental purposes.
+Doctoral students are prepared to apply clinical hypnosis in counseling, which includes using hypnotic inductions for psychological, educational, medical, and dental purposes.

 Prerequisite: COUN 7337.

 COUN 7362.
 Methods Of Counseling Resrch.
 3 Hours.

 Students study both quantitative and qualitative research with an emphasis upon an understanding of statistical concepts and procedures necessary to create and implement effective counseling research.

 Prerequisite: Admission to doctoral program in counseling, COUN 5379 or equivalent class with a grade of B or better.